 Limited to 20 students.
 Omitted 2017-18.
 Professor Corrales.2017-18: Not offered

 [IL] This course will consider how institutions, often contrary to their intended purposes, serve to disable individuals and limit their life potential.
 We will examine a variety of institutions, including state bureaucracies, facilities designed to house people with mental and physical conditions, schools, and prisons.
 We will also consider a range of disablements, resulting from visible and invisible disabilities as well as gender, sexuality, race and class-based discrimination.
 We will explore how institutions might be redesigned to less rigidly enforce normalcy and to enable the political participation of individuals who currently experience social exclusion.

-Limited to 25 students.
+Requisite: Must have taken at least one Political Science or LJST course.
+Limited to 20 students.
 Not open to first-year students.
-Fall semester.
+Spring semester.
 Professor Poe.

 [G] Hegel once remarked that "To read the newspaper is the modern man's morning-prayer."
 What may be captured in this seemingly obvious observation is a proposition that political understanding of current events is difficult to sustain without daily reading of a newspaper; that reading itself is a dynamic activity, involving interpretation; that all interpretation is, in effect, translation because in any act of reading, the reader inevitably forms a judgment as to what the text is saying.
 A century and half later, Paul Sweezy wrote [E]veryone knows that the present will someday be history…[and believes] that the most important task of the social scientist is to try to comprehend it as history now, while it is still the present and while we still have the power to influence its shape and outcome.”